Marcus Trescothick urges more sports stars to speak about mental health struggle

 “Of course, more research and funding will help.
 But the more people who are open to telling stories and letting people know they are not alone, then the easier it is.
 And that’s more help than anything else.

-Now a coach with the England national team, Trescothick retired from international duty in 2008 because of his struggles with mental health.
+Now a coach with England, Trescothick retired from international duty in 2008 because of his struggles with mental health.

 Asked how these issues have influenced his work since, he said: “Hugely.
 Everything I’ve gone through helps me in terms of guiding someone else, of talking to somebody else about it.